ectopenguin/2020channelcover/README.md

 The result is a flexible mesh that can slide down an extrusion, even past the screw of a blind joint.
 Then thread your wires behind it and that's all there is to it.
 Can resize to length or print multiple to stack.

-The STL as provided can be printed on a v0 and will provide enough cover for top-mounted lighting on a v2.4 350.
+The STL as provided can be printed on a v0 and will provide enough cover for top-mounted lighting on both sides on a v2.4 350.

 Enjoy!
 ![photo](https://github.com/ectopenguin/2020channelcover/assets/135802473/03c95f9e-57a0-4c9d-9830-3615da9d80d3)